-Princebuild Ltd adopt many procedures that assist with our management of potential modern slavery and human trafficking issues, details of which can be found within our bespoke Employee Handbook.
-These procedures are located within the following sections: Pre-Employment Checks, Public Interest Disclosure (Whistle-Blowing) and Corporate Social Responsibility Statement.
+Princebuild Ltd adopt many procedures that assist with our management of potential modern slavery and human trafficking issues, details can be found within our bespoke Employee Handbook.
+These procedures are located in the following sections: Pre-Employment Checks, Public Interest Disclosure (Whistle Blowing) and Corporate Social Responsibility Statement.

 In order to address modern slavery directly, Princebuild Ltd is implementing a dedicated Modern Slavery Policy that sets out the company’s position in relation to modern slavery.
-The policy is designed to set out the requirements the company has on entering into contractual relationships with others and ensures that its employees are aware of their responsibilities in working to ensure modern slavery does not exist anywhere within the company.
+The policy is designed to set out the requirements thereon entering into contractual relationships with others and ensures that its employees are aware of their responsibilities in working to ensure modern slavery does not exist anywhere within the company.

 Princebuild Ltd is committed to training its employees to recognise potential situations of modern slavery and procedures to report their concerns.
 Training is provided at induction and refresher training via seminars, departmental meetings, IT and tool box talks.

 Princebuild Ltd is committed to ensure modern slavery does not exist within its organisation by improving its current practices, adapting existing procedures, creating new policy and continuing to educate its employees.
 The board of Directors have set targets for the forthcoming year which include the following;

 This statement is made in accordance with section 54(1) of the Modern Slavery Act 2015 and constitutes Princebuild Ltd.’s modern slavery and human trafficking statement for the financial year ending 30th September 2017.

 This statement was approved by Princebuild Ltd.’s board of directors on 19th January 2018.